 But will Part D cover insulin?
 Well, that ultimately depends on the equipment needed and how the insulin is given.

 Medicare Part D and Insulin Coverage

 Medicare Part D plans are required to cover injectable insulin.
-However, external insulin pumps may be covered under Medicare Part B if they are prescribed by a doctor.
+However, external insulin pumps may be covered under Medicare Part B if they are prescribed by a doctor, as a part of durable medical equipment.
 Medicare Part D coverage includes insulin pens, syringes, needles, alcohol swabs, and gauze.

-Now, suppose you want to enroll in a Medicare Advantage plan.
+Now, suppose you want to enroll in a Medicare Advantage plan which offers a bundle of coverage, including prescription drug coverage.
 In that case, you can enroll in an Advantage plan that includes Part D coverage, but before you make a decision, make sure that the insulin prescribed by your doctor will be covered.